Embark on a voyage of nature discovery at the University of York

 Well worth a visit any time of the year!

 We recommend a route that starts at the Walmgate Stray entrance to campus.
 Head in towards the lakes and their wonderful weeping willows, and stroll along the shore.
 Cross the water on the far bridge and continue to Heslington Hall and the remarkable topiary Yew Garden.
 You can then return to your start along the other shore.
 Allow an hour.

 One feature of the site is an extensive Campus Tree Trail with over 30 different tree species from around the world.
 Use the Tree Trail Map to find trees as you stroll.

 The winter is a great opportunity to get close to trees, when bark on trunks and branches is on display.
 Find a tree with bark that interests you.
 Get close to it, still yourself, and place your hand on its bark.
 How does it feel, is it smooth or rough?
 Can you feel any patterns on the bark?
 Listen, are there any birds in this or nearby trees?
-Notice whether you have any particular thoughts or feelings at that moment.
+What are you thinking or feeling in that moment?